Personal Independence Payment (PIP) is a benefit for people who have a long term health condition or disability to help

 To start your PIP claim you need to contact the Department for Work and Pensions (DWP).

-More details on how to start your application can be found at GOV.uk
+More details on how to start your application are on the GOV.uk website.

 2. Filling in the 'How your disability affects you' (PIP2) form